Aleslammer/Roll20_Deathwatch/docs/meleeattack.md

 [Script](../scripts/DW_MeleeAttack.js)

 This is called from the modified character sheet passing values based on the weapon selected.
+This script will not immediately roll damage.
+Instead it will allow you to roll a parry for the target of the attack.
+Based on that then you can assign damage.

 ## Requirements